Whittaker Chambers: Proposed Whittaker Chambers monument (2020)

-In September 2020, two senators from Carroll County to the Maryland General Assembly, Justin Ready and Michael Hough, announced their intention, reported in the Carroll County Times to recommend a "Whittaker Chambers Memorial" for a "National Garden of American Heroes, following an executive order by Donald J. Trump to create an Interagency Task Force for Building and Rebuilding Monuments to American Heroes to establish that garden.
+In September 2020, two senators from Carroll County to the Maryland General Assembly, Justin Ready and Michael Hough, announced their intention, reported in the Carroll County Times to recommend a "Whittaker Chambers Memorial" for a "National Garden of American Heroes, following an executive order by Donald Trump to create an Interagency Task Force for Building and Rebuilding Monuments to American Heroes to establish that garden.
 Two members of the Whittaker Chambers family also wrote the Carroll County Times to oppose the senators' intention:Whittaker Chambers sought a simple life of farming the Pipe Creek Farm.
 He was a Quaker.
 His beliefs ran toward austerity and self-effacement.
 Quaker meeting houses stand unadorned, without monuments or statues.
 He would not have liked such fanfare.

 The best way to remember our grandfather is to read his books.
 They are his memoir Witness (1952) and his later writings in Cold Friday (1964).
 Rather than a monument, he left testimony to read.

 As President Ronald Reagan said, when posthumously presenting the Medal of Freedom to him in 1984, "The witness is gone; the testimony will stand."